CERT Coordination Center: Confusion with US-CERT and other CERTs

 In 2003, the Department of Homeland Security entered into an agreement with Carnegie Mellon University to create US-CERT.
 US-CERT is the national computer security incident response team (CSIRT) for the United States of America.
 This cooperation often causes confusion between the CERT/CC and US-CERT.
 While related, the two organizations are distinct entities.
 In general, US-CERT handles cases that concern US national security, whereas CERT/CC handles more general cases, often internationally.

-The CERT/CC coordinates information with US-CERT and other computer security incident response teams, some of which are licensed to use the name “CERT.”
+The CERT/CC coordinates information with US-CERT and other computer security incident response teams, some of which are licensed to use the name "CERT".
 While these organizations license the "CERT" name from Carnegie Mellon University, these organizations are independent entities established in their own countries and are not operated by the CERT/CC.

-The CERT/CC established FIRST, an organization promoting cooperating and information exchange between the various National CERTs and private product security incident response teams (PSIRTs).
+The CERT/CC established FIRST, an organization promoting cooperation and information exchange between the various National CERTs and private product security incident response teams (PSIRTs).